Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 Use the preview results button to verify the data retrieved by this connection.

 #### Content Filter
-The connector provides a content filter for what content gets indexed:
-- Bucket name filter: Select specific buckets to include
+The connector provides a content filter to determine which content gets indexed.
+You can select specific buckets to include by using the bucket name filter.

 #### Manage properties